Norrbotten County

 The name "Norrbotten" is also used for a province of the same name.
 Norrbotten province covers only the eastern part of Norrbotten County – the inland mostly belongs to the Swedish Lapland province (Lappland).

-The capital of Norrbotten is Luleå, whereas other significant towns include Boden, Kiruna and Piteå.
+The capital of Norrbotten is Luleå.
+Other significant towns include Boden, Kiruna and Piteå.
 The majority of the population lives in the namesake province, whereas the Lapland part of the county is sparsely populated.
+Norrbotten covers a larger land area than both Austria and Portugal.
+The four largest municipalities in Sweden by land area are in the county.
+Sweden's tallest mountain Kebnekaise and deepest lake Hornavan are both within the county.
+The vast mountains are the source of northern Sweden's vast river systems running through Norrbotten.

 The northern part of Norrbotten lies within the Arctic Circle.

 Provinces

 Norrbotten County consists of the entire province of Norrbotten and about two thirds of Swedish Lapland.

 Geography

 Norrbotten County covers almost one quarter of Sweden's land area, but is sparsely inhabited.
 This is especially true for inland parts of Lapland.

 The climate is generally cold, because of its northern location.
 However, the long summer days allow crops to ripen within two to three months, and agriculture is traditionally important, particularly near the coast and along the lower reaches of the Torne River.
 Grains, particularly barley, potatoes and turnips are grown to some extent, but the most important crop is hay for livestock.
-There are around 250 000 reindeer, in the winter herd, a number regulated by the Swedish state, which are herded by the Indigenous Sámi, organised in 15 Sámi Mountain villages, 9 Forest Sámi villages and 8 concession Sámi villages.
-Hunting and fishing is of major importance for the local inhabitants.
+There are around 250,000 reindeer in the winter herd, a number regulated by the Swedish state.
+The reindeer are herded by the Indigenous Sámi, organised in 15 Sámi Mountain villages, 9 Forest Sámi villages and 8 concession Sámi villages.
+Hunting and fishing are of major importance for the local inhabitants.

-Major rivers in Norrbotten County (north–south) include the Torne, the Lule River, Kalix River, and Pite River.
+Major rivers in Norrbotten County (listed north to south) include the Torne, the Lule River, Kalix River, and Pite River.
 Rivers shared with the Västerbotten County include the Skellefte River and Ume River.
 Other rivers that flow directly to the sea and that are at least 100 km long are the Sangis River, Råne River, Åby River, and Byske River.

 The county includes many islands in the Bay of Bothnia, which make up the Norrbotten archipelago.

 It is divided into the archipelagos of Piteå (550 islands), Luleå (1,312 islands), Kalix (792 islands) and Haparanda (652 islands).

 The largest island is Rånön in the Kalix archipelago.